ageng/hugo-theme/README.md

 # Source from Hugo Based Site

-This repository holds the contents of site from, [Hugo Site](http://hugo.spf13.com/).
+This repository holds the contents of site from, [my blog](http://blog.fagsubs.pw/).

 ## Dependencies